Spandanadornala/Spandanadornala/README.md

 - 👀 I’m interested in ...learning new things
 - 🌱 I’m currently learning ...python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...mail
+- 📫 How to reach me ...

 <!---
 Spandanadornala/Spandanadornala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.